 After your sourdough has been fed and has begun to ferment, measure out the flour.
 The easiest, most accurate way to do this is to place a mixing bowl on a digital scale, zero it out, then add 375g of bread flour, zero it out again, and then add 125 g whole wheat flour (500 g total).

 Use a stiff rubber spatula to mix the flours until combined.
 Add 375g of water, again using the scale if you can.
 Mix the flour and water until all the flour is moistened, and you have a scraggly dough.
 No need to overwork it at this point.
 Cover the bowl with your clean plastic bag, and let the dough rest for at least 90 minutes, or until your sourdough starter is ready (i.e. up to 4 hours).

 Mix the sourdough starter with the rested dough: 12:00pm

 Once the sourdough starter has bloomed to its optimal state, pour 120g of it into the bowl with the rested dough.
-(Cover and stash the starter back in the refrigerator for future loaves.)
+(Feed the starter with 15g each of water and flour to keep it healthy, cover it back up, and stash it in the refrigerator for future loaves.)
 Using a stiff rubber spatula, fold and mix the dough and starter for 2-3 minutes until combined.
 The dough will be very sticky.
 Cover the dough with your clean plastic bag, and let it rest again for 30 minutes.

 Add salt to the dough & lift, stretch, and fold for the first proof: 12:30pm